Faith Prince

-Faith Prince (born August 6, 1957) is an American actress and singer, best known for her work on Broadway in musical theatre.
-She won the Tony Award as Best Actress in Guys and Dolls in 1992, and received three other Tony nominations.
+Faith Prince is an American actress and singer, best known for her work on Broadway in musical theatre.
+She won the Tony Award for Best Actress in Guys and Dolls in 1992, and received three other Tony nominations.

 Life and career

 Prince was born in Augusta, Georgia, and raised in Lynchburg, Virginia, where she attended E.C.
 Glass High School, and later studied theater at the University of Cincinnati – College-Conservatory of Music.
 She made her Broadway debut as the Gypsy character Tessie Tura in Jerome Robbins' Broadway (1989) and followed this with a role in the ill-fated Nick & Nora.

 She was established as a Broadway star with her portrayal of Miss Adelaide in the 1992 revival of Guys and Dolls, for which she won both the Tony and Drama Desk Award as Best Actress in a Musical.
 In 2001, Prince was once again nominated for Tony and Drama Desk Awards for her portrayal of Ella Peterson in the revival of Bells Are Ringing.
 She was featured in the 2008 Broadway musical A Catered Affair, for which she received Tony and Drama Desk nominations.

 She appeared in a concert version of Sweeney Todd with the Orlando Philharmonic Orchestra in Orlando, Florida in March 2009.
 On April 7, 2009, she took over the role of Ursula from Heidi Blickenstaff in the Broadway musical The Little Mermaid.

 She appeared in such films as The Last Dragon (1985), Dave (1993), Picture Perfect (1997), and Our Very Own (2005), among others.
 Her television credits include the short-lived High Society (1995); recurring roles on Spin City (1997–2000) and Huff (2004–2005), as well as guest appearances on such shows as Remington Steele, Law & Order, Monk, Frasier, House, Grey's Anatomy, Drop Dead Diva, Ugly Betty, and Happy Endings.